Reduced operator inference for nonlinear partial differential equations: Introduction

-Systems governed by nonlinear PDEs are ubiquitous in application.
-Traditional numerical solvers based on high-dimensional spatial discretizations are prohibitively expensive in many-query settings such as optimization or uncertainty quantification.
-Scientific machine learning has an important role to play in obtaining low-cost surrogate models that are suitable for these tasks.
-We propose an approach that seeks to learn a surrogate model through the lens of projection-based model reduction, in which a low-dimensional reduced model for the evolution of a nonlinear PDE is obtained by projecting the PDE operators onto a low-dimensional subspace of the underlying infinite-dimensional Hilbert space.
+In projection-based model reduction, a low-dimensional reduced model for the evolution of a nonlinear PDE is derived by projecting the PDE operators onto a low-dimensional subspace of the underlying infinite-dimensional Hilbert space.
 Several approaches to defining this approximation subspace have been proposed (see~\cite{willcox2015MORreview} for a review), but a common empirical choice is the proper orthogonal decomposition (POD) subspace, which spans the leading principal components of an available set of state data~\cite{berkooz1993proper,lumley1967structure,sirovich87turbulence}.
 For PDEs with only linear and polynomial terms, the projection-based reduced model admits an efficient low-dimensional numerical representation that can be cheaply evaluated at a cost independent of the dimension of the original model~\cite{benner2015two,willcox2015MORreview,cuong2005certified,goyal2016algebraic,hesthaven2016certified}.
 For PDEs with more general nonlinear terms, an additional level of approximation, e.g., interpolation~\cite{astrid2008missing,barrault2004empirical,carlberg2013gnat,chaturantabut2010,drmac2016new,grepl2007efficient,nguyen2008best}, is generally needed to achieve computational efficiency.
 Alternatively, the works in~\cite{benner2015two,goyal2016algebraic,kramer2018lifting,KW2019_balanced_truncation_lifted_QB} transform PDEs with general nonlinear terms to representations with only quadratic nonlinearities via the use of structure-exposing \emph{lifting} transformations, and then project the quadratic operators of the resultant lifted PDE to obtain a reduced model.